jamisonb3018/ELK-Stack-Project/README.md

 - Copy the filebeat-playbook.yml file to /etc/ansible/roles

-- Filebeat Playbook
+- Filebeat Playbook.

 - Copy the filebeat-configuration.yml file to /etc/ansible/files.

-- Filebeat Configuration
+- Filebeat Configuration.

 - Scroll to line #1106 and replace the IP address with the IP address of your ELK machine, 10.1.0.4 for the purposes of my setup.